 The family owns vineyard in Grasparossa di Castelvetro DOC located in the south, and in the Sorbara DOC in the north.
 They grow Trebbiano, Malvasia and Pignoletto dell’Emilia—a lively, crisp grape indigenous to this region.
 The grapes are cultivated with techniques aimed at keeping yields low.

 The DOC of Grasparossa di Castelvetro, the smallest wine producing region south of Modena, requires that all wines be composed of at least 85% Lambrusco Grasparossa.
 This clone typically produces dry, full-bodied and darkly colored wines.
 Lambrusco Grasparossa is also usually the most tannic of Lambruscos.
-Consequently, this wine is very food-friendly!
-It is perfect with salumi or pizza.
+Consequently, this wine is very food-friendly, perfect with salumi or pizza.

 • The Lancillotto Lambrusco Grasparossa from Barbolini is 100% Grasparossa di Castelvetro, the smallest of the Lambrusco zones, located a few kilometers south of Modena.